Is Telehealth Here to Stay? Prominent Veterinary Professionals Weigh In

 Dr. Heather Loenser - Chief Veterinary Officer at AAHA

-AAHA’s Senior Veterinary Officer, Dr. Heather Loenser, was one of our most engaging guests on Webinar Wednesdays and probably had the most unique take on telehealth to boot.
+Formerly AAHA’s Senior Veterinary Officer, Dr. Heather Loenser, was an engaging guest on The GeniusVets Show our Webinar and Podcast.
 As she noted when asked about her thoughts on the subject:

 “My dear practitioners, you're already doing telemedicine.
 You are giving people advice over the phone; you are helping them; you are triaging whether or not an animal should come in or not.
 Under the umbrella of telehealth, there are two buckets of areas that require a veterinary-client-patient relationship, VCPR, where you have to be able to diagnose and treat.
 That part is still pretty solid; where there are some states where we can establish a VCPR virtually, but there are other states where you still can’t.